MatthijsKamstra/haxephp/08json/example.md

 	+ bin
 	+ src
 		- Main.hx
-	- php.hxml
+	- build.hxml
 ```

 ## The Main.hx

 This example is too big to post here, so if you want to check out the complete file visit [Main.hx](https://github.com/MatthijsKamstra/haxephp/tree/master/08json/code/Main.hx)

 So the first part of this code is loading the `json` file: